Contribute to socioeconomic development and to the achievement of SDGs through the advancement of international partnerships with diverse players

 Through our international partnerships, JAXA is working together with like-minded partners to promote advances in space utilization and socioeconomic development.

 JAXA is working toward implementing the four goals of Nagoya Vision adopted at the Asia-Pacific Regional Space Agency Forum (APRSAF), as a way of contributing to the attainment of SDGs.
 (The four goals: 1.
-Promoting solutions for a broad range of social issues on the ground; 2.
+Promoting solutions utilizing space technology for environmental issues and societal challenges, and advancing sustainable space activities; 2.
 Enhancing human-resources development, capacity building and science-technology capability; 3.
-Advancing capabilities in policy implementation on common issues in the region; 4.
-Encouraging participation by new players in our region and advance diverse linkages.)
+Promoting the development of the private space sector; 4.
+Opportunities for exchange and engagement in new areas of exploration and technological fields.)

 aprsaf

 • We work through the APRSAF framework to contribute to maintenance and furtherance of space-related cooperation throughout the region.
 Also, we are working to support socioeconomic improvements in southern and eastern Asia by extending into these regions the use of satellite data from monitoring of farmland and atmospheric conditions.
-Our JICA-JAXA Network for Utilization of Space Technology (JJ-NeST) program to train human resources in the space arena, and our National Space Legislation Initiative (NSLI), are helping to build talent and capabilities in the aerospace field.
+Our National Space Legislation Initiative (NSLI) and Enhancement of Space Capability Working Group (SCWG), are helping to build talent and capabilities in the aerospace field.

 • By maintaining our KiboCUBE initiative in collaboration with the UN Office for Outer Space Affairs, we are cooperating in the development of capabilities in the participating institutions of other countries; and with most of these countries developing satellites for the first time, this initiative opens opportunities for these countries to innovate and to create new industries, thereby contributing to their socioeconomic growth (SDGs #8, 9).